FrancoSosaZ0206/Neo-Stonescripts/Stonescript/My/Lib/Arsenal_README.md

 ## Description

-This library has some variables and functions that minimalize the usage of my current arsenal and provide some info on their stats.
+This library defines tools aiming to simplify the usage of a player's items, storing upgraded/enchanted stats, and making them easily available.

+> **WARNING:** this library heavily depends on the current state of your items to work properly, if not at all.
+>
+> It is therefore strongly advised to adapt to your save's progress before using it.
+>
+> Make sure you carefully read and understand it first.

 ## Features